wehs7661/ensemble_md/docs/theory.rst

 Similarly, :math:`U^B_a - U^B_b` can be looked up in the DHDL file of replica 1, so :math:`\Delta` can be calculated.
 (Note that we need to convert the units of :math:`\Delta U` from kJ/mol to kT, which is more convenient for the calculation of the acceptance ratio.

-In the case that mutiple swaps are desired, say :code:`n_ex` is 2, if the first swap between replicas 0 and 1 shown above is accepted and now we are swapping replicas 1 and 2 in the second swap, then we must be aware that the configurations now corresponding to replicas 0 and 1 is not A and B, but B and A, repsecitvely:
+In the case that mutiple swaps are desired (i.e. :code:`proposal` is :code:`multiple`), say :code:`n_ex` is 2, if the first swap between replicas 0 and 1 shown above is accepted and now we are swapping replicas 1 and 2 in the second swap, then we must be aware that the configurations now corresponding to replicas 0 and 1 is not A and B, but B and A, repsecitvely:
 ::